Peruvian Red Pencilfish (Type II)

 Black, Purple, Red, White

-Fecundity (Reproduction): Female will produce 20 to 30 eggs per clutch.
-Pre-feeding high quality foods during the period before actual egg dispersal can increase fecundity, as well as promote health of eggs.
+Fecundity (Reproduction): The female Peruvian Red Pencilfish (Nannostomus mortenthaleri) will produce 20 to 30 eggs per clutch.
+Pre-feeding high a quality food during the period before actual egg dispersal can increase fecundity, as well as promote health of eggs.

-Dimorphism: Male will laterally produce a deep red color and have a white patch on the anterior end of the dorsal fin.
-The male will also turn a darker red, or even purple, when ready to breed.
-The female will be significantly less red in coloration and be thick-bodied in comparison to the male.
+Dimorphism: The male mortenthaleri Pencilfish will laterally produce a deep red color and have a white patch on the anterior end of the dorsal fin.
+The male will also turn a darker red, or even purple, when ready to reproduce.
+The female will be significantly less red in coloration, and be thick-bodied in comparison to the male.